 - Alcohol dependency

 Most people with neuropathy turn to over-the-counter pain medications like ibuprofen for relief.
 Some also rely on prescription medications to address pain and inflammation.
 Since cannabis has therapeutic value, could it help someone suffering from neuropathy?
+Is there a link between cannabis and neuropathy?
 While there’s no cure for nerve damage, anecdotally cannabis does seem to help ease the pain and discomfort of those suffering from nerve pain.

 Here are our three most popular questions about how marijuana could be part of a treatment plan for neuropathy.
 These questions were answered by knowledgeable members of the HelloMD community on our Answers page.
 Don’t see your question about nerve damage and marijuana below?
 You can post your question on the Answers page to get advice from a doctor, nurse or cannabis industry specialist.